 Water users must have a clear understanding of the terms and conditions that implement this policy.
-New water right permits issued under this policy will contain terms and conditions implementing policy requirements.
+New water right permits issued under this policy willshall contain terms and conditions implementing policy requirements.
+In addition, permits shall contain any terms and conditions required pursuant to CEQA, and any applicable standard permit terms and conditions, as required by California Code of Regulations, title 23, section 780.
 The State Water Board also will consider adding terms and conditions to existing water rights or revising ambiguous or inappropriate terms and conditions when analyzing petitions.
 Additionally, the State Water Board may impose terms and conditions to implement this policy through a public trust proceeding, a proceeding on waste or unreasonable diversion or method of diversion or use or method of use of water, an enforcement proceeding or as a result of a complaint investigation.
 In all of these situations, the State Water Board will issue permits, license, and orders, with clear and enforceable provisions.